TalEliyahu/ai-village-bsides-tlv/README.md

 ### 💬 Topics We'll Cover

+- Red teaming LLMs and generative AI systems
+- Adversarial evasion and bypass techniques
+- AI model abuse, jailbreaks, and prompt manipulation
+- Training data attacks and poisoning
+- Defense strategies for robust AI deployment
+- Securing the responsible use of AI in security operations
+- Prompt injection and indirect prompt chaining attacks
+- AI supply chain risks (model provenance, tampering, and dependencies)
+- Detecting AI-generated content in security workflows
+- Interpretability and explainability in high-stakes environments
+- Evaluating the limits of AI in incident response and threat detection

+### 🎤 Confirmed Lineup

+We're proud to feature speakers from across the Israeli AI and cybersecurity community:

 - [Daniel Liezrowice](https://www.linkedin.com/in/liezrowice/) – CEO and Co-Founder at Engineering Software Lab (ESL)
 - [Alex Polyakov](https://www.linkedin.com/in/alex-polyakov-cyber/) – Co-Founder and CEO at Adversa AI
 - [Vitaly Simonovich](https://www.linkedin.com/in/vitalysimonovich/) – Threat Intelligence Researcher at Cato Networks